Price: £95 PLUS VAT

 - the ITT market review and the possible impact of reforms on the sector

-- the future role of HE providers, along with current challenges to effective provision
+- the future role of HE providers and current challenges to effective provision

 - implementing the Early Career Framework (ECF) and aligning with the Core Content Framework (CCF)

 - professional development for teachers and improving diversity in leadership

 We are very pleased to be able to include keynote sessions with the chair of the ITT Market Review Group, Ian Bauckham, Chair, Oak National Academy; as well as Professor Samantha Twiselton, Vice President, Chartered College of Teaching; Member, ITT Market Review Group; and Director, Sheffield Institute of Education, Sheffield Hallam University.